 Need letterbox-compatible packaging?
 Click here to view our range.

 Larger and heavier products need to be packaged and shipped as parcels.
 When selecting the correct shipping boxes for your products, always try to select the box that would result in as little empty space as possible.
 This ensures that products are not floating around in the box and considerably reduces the risk of damage.
 Sometimes, empty space is unavoidable and it should be filled with padding.
-However, avoiding this is better for both your wallet and the environment.
+In the end it is better for both the environment and your wallet if you can prevent this.
+A surcharge is levied on top of the price of your shipment if the volume (L x W x H) is more than 50 dm3.
 Looking for the right packaging to ship your products?
 We offer a wide range of shipping materials in our webshop.
 Click here to go to the webshop.